 - These triggers show the Alternative menu over any windows.

 - In the Alternative menu, you select the actions to apply to one of your favorites (see the list of Alternative menu features in: What are the Alternative menu features?).

 - Then, in the main QAP menu, select the target favorite on which the Alternative menu feature will be executed.

 Using Explorer Context menus

 You can also show the popup menu from the Explorer context menu (right-click menu).
-On the Desktop, right-click the Desktop (anywhere except on icons) and select Show Quick Access Popup menu.
-To use the Alternative menu, hold Shift while you right-click the Desktop and select Show Quick Access Popup Alternative menu.
+On the Desktop, right-click anywhere except on icons and select Show Quick Access Popup menu.
+To use the Alternative menu, hold Shift key while you right-click the Desktop and select Show Quick Access Popup Alternative menu.

 Using the Ctrl+Ctrl hotkey

-Since QAP v8, you can also open the main QAP menu by pressing twice the left or right Control key.
-Enable this feature in the Options window (Alternative Hotkeys tab).
+You can also open the main QAP menu by pressing twice the left or right Control key.
+Enable this feature in the Options, Popup Hotkeys.